← Back to Blog·Mar 16, 2026·9 min read

 Key Ecommerce Metrics Every Shopify Store Should Track

-AOV is your total revenue divided by the number of orders.
-Increasing AOV by even $5 can have a massive impact on profitability without requiring more traffic.
-Shopify reports AOV on the dashboard, but tracking it over time and by segment (new vs. returning, mobile vs. desktop) requires custom reports or a third-party tool.
+Total revenue divided by number of orders.
+Tracking AOV over time and by segment (new vs. returning, mobile vs. desktop) requires custom reports or a third-party tool.

 Where Shopify's Built-In Analytics Falls Short

-• No cross-domain tracking: If you run a headless storefront, a separate blog on a subdomain, or landing pages on a different platform, Shopify analytics only sees sessions within the Shopify checkout and storefront.
-Third-party tools can stitch those sessions together.
+If you run a headless storefront, a separate blog, or landing pages on a different platform, Shopify only sees sessions within its own checkout and storefront.

-• No real-time visitor view: Shopify's “Live View” shows active sessions on a world map, but it doesn't provide per-page real-time data or let you see what individual visitors are doing right now.
+Shopify's “Live View” shows active sessions on a world map, but doesn't provide per-page real-time data or individual visitor activity.

-• No Core Web Vitals: Shopify doesn't report on page performance metrics like LCP, CLS, or INP.
-A slow product page kills conversions, and you won't know about it from Shopify reports alone.
+Shopify doesn't report on page performance metrics like LCP, CLS, or INP.
+A slow product page kills conversions, and you won't know from Shopify alone.

-• No AI crawler visibility: Bots from GPTBot, ClaudeBot, and other AI crawlers are hitting your product pages daily.
+Bots from GPTBot, ClaudeBot, and other AI crawlers hit your product pages daily.
 Shopify analytics ignores them entirely.
-Understanding how AI systems interact with your product catalog is becoming critical for SEO and content strategy.

-• No funnel visualization: Shopify doesn't offer a built-in funnel view.
-You can't visualize the drop-off from product page to add-to-cart to checkout to purchase without building it yourself or using a third-party solution.
+You can't visualize drop-off from product page to add-to-cart to checkout to purchase without building it yourself or using a third-party solution.

 Watch Out